olirooker/the-pi-hut-advent/README.md

 ## [Day 5](https://thepihut.com/blogs/raspberry-pi-tutorials/maker-advent-calendar-day-5-hear-my-code) - Sound

+### Circuit

+Red into pin 17, black into the GND pin at 18.

 ### PWM Frequency and Duty Cycle with Buzzers

 - `Frequency` changes the tone (between 10 and 10000)